Rmoneygit/SymmetricGroupExplorer/README.md

 # SymmetricGroupExplorer
-Program to explore and aid study of the symmetric groups
+Graphical User-Interface program to explore and aid study of the symmetric groups.